 Businesses rely on sound financial data analysis.
 The role of a financial business analyst is to generate reports summarizing financial data for use by executives, managers and other stakeholders when making business decisions.
-This occupation’s required combination of business and financial skills and knowledge can be obtained through a bachelor’s degree in business administration program with a specialization in accounting.
+These professionals require a combination of business and financial knowledge, which may be obtained through a bachelor’s degree in business administration program with a specialization in accounting.

-According to the U.S. Bureau of Labor Statistics (BLS), financial analyst jobs will grow much faster than the average for all occupations in coming years.
-Employment of financial business analysts should rise as a result of the need for accurate interpretations of financial data in an increasingly diverse and complex global business environment.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of financial analysts nationwide will grow by 16% between 2012 and 2022, which is faster than the average growth rate (11%) for all occupations during the same period.
+Employment of financial analysts should rise as a result of the need for accurate interpretations of financial data in an increasingly diverse and complex global business environment.

 Financial business analysts are often required to make recommendations for action by synthesizing financial information and trends.
 They may predict future business activity to assist product developers or sales teams.
 Some financial business analysts create tools or systems, including databases and spreadsheets, to improve financial data analysis and reporting.

-While many financial business analysts work for corporations, others work for investment firms or the media and report on the banking and finance industry as a whole.
-They help others understand how new laws, regulations and developments will impact businesses in the finance and banking sector.
+Other responsibilities can include keeping financial data secure, and documenting activity and procedures for future reference.
+Financial business analysts help others understand how new laws, regulations and developments will impact businesses in the finance and banking sector.

-Entry-level financial business analyst jobs require a bachelor’s degree in accounting, finance or business administration.
-Many employers prefer to hire candidates with some relevant work experience, which can be obtained through summer jobs or internship programs while pursuing a degree.
+Entry-level financial business analyst jobs generally require a bachelor’s degree in accounting, finance or business administration, and some employers may prefer candidates with relevant work experience.

-Employers can be confident that graduates of a business administration program with a specialization in accounting are able to:
+Graduates of a business administration program with a specialization in accounting should be able to:

-Many employers offer opportunities for continuing education.
-It’s possible to gain an entry-level position with a bachelor’s degree and use tuition assistance to further your education.
+With continuing education opportunities available through some employers, it may be possible for individuals to attain an entry-level position with a bachelor’s degree and then use tuition assistance to further their education.

-Individuals who have excellent communication and documentation skills and who are detail-oriented, analytical thinkers can go far in a financial business analyst career.
-If you have an interest in statistics, data valuation and business, and are good with computers and software programs, a bachelor’s degree in business administration with a specialization in accounting can prepare you to become a highly successful financial business analyst.
+Individuals who are detail-oriented, analytical thinkers with excellent communication and documentation skills may be suited for a career as a financial business analyst.
+If you have an interest in statistics, data valuation and business, and are good with computers and software programs, a bachelor’s degree in business administration with a specialization in accounting can help prepare you for this career.